teddante/TrueDarknessMod/README.md

 # TrueDarknessMod for Amnesia: The Bunker

 Welcome to the TrueDarknessMod for Amnesia: The Bunker!
-Dive into an experience where darkness truly means dark, offering an feeling of suspense and immersion.
+Dive into an experience where darkness truly means dark, offering a feeling of suspense and immersion.

 ## Description